bigpipe/bigpipe/SPEC/Pagelet.md

 - [css](#css)
 - [js](#js)

+While the pagelets have a view, there isn't any rendering taking place.
+A Pagelet is basically a definition of resources and a resource allocator/transformer.
+The page has 2 important functions:

+- initialize, called when the pagelet is going to be used.
+- render, called when we need to render the pagelet.

 #### view

 Pagelets are renderd in a view.
 But this rendering is decided by the wrapping